nuxeo/doc.nuxeo.com-content/src/corg/coding-and-design-guidelines/readme-template.md

 ## About Nuxeo

-Nuxeo Content Platform is an open source Enterprise Content Management platform, written in Java.
+Nuxeo Platform is an open source Content Services platform, written in Java.
 Data can be stored in both SQL & NoSQL databases.

-The development of the Nuxeo Content Platform is mostly done by Nuxeo employees with an open development model.
+The development of the Nuxeo Platform is mostly done by Nuxeo employees with an open development model.

 The source code, documentation, roadmap, issue tracker, testing, benchmarks are all public.

-Typically, Nuxeo users build different types of information management solutions for [document management](https://www.nuxeo.com/products/document-management/), [case management](https://www.nuxeo.com/products/case-management/), and [digital asset management](https://www.nuxeo.com/products/digital-asset-management/), use cases.
+Typically, Nuxeo users build different types of information management solutions for [document management](https://www.nuxeo.com/solutions/document-management/), [case management](https://www.nuxeo.com/solutions/case-management/), and [digital asset management](https://www.nuxeo.com/solutions/dam-digital-asset-management/), use cases.
 It uses schema-flexible metadata & content models that allows content to be repurposed to fulfill future use cases.

-More information is available at [www.nuxeo.com](http://www.nuxeo.com).
+More information is available at [www.nuxeo.com](https://www.nuxeo.com).
 ```